Thedragon005/Archipelago-Ape-Escape/worlds/apeescape/docs/setup_en.md

 # Ape Escape Setup Guide

 ## Required Software
 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
-Please use version 0.4.4 or later for integrated BizHawk support.
+Please use version 0.6.1 or later for integrated BizHawk support.
 - Ape Escape (USA) ISO or BIN/CUE.
 - [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory) 2.7 to 2.9.1.
-Other emulators are not supported.
+Bizhawk version 2.10 or other emulators are **not** supported.
 - The latest `apeescape.apworld` file.
 You can find this on the [Releases page](https://github.com/Thedragon005/Archipelago-Ape-Escape/releases/latest).
 Put this in your `Archipelago/custom_worlds` folder.

 ### Configuring BizHawk